 About Starry Stonewort Collaborative

-The Starry Stonewort Collaborative is a program that brings together and increases the capacity of researchers, collaborators and concerned citizens to further research and control the invasive aquatic species starry stonewort.
-Through increased outreach, citizen involvement and teamwork, together we can help stop this harmful macroalgae.
+The Starry Stonewort Collaborative was a program that brought together and increased the capacity of researchers, collaborators and concerned citizens to further research and control the invasive aquatic species starry stonewort.
+Through citizen involvement and teamwork, this work can continue and help stop this harmful macroalgae.